bjorsq/rich-text-excerpts/readme.txt

 == Description ==

-The Plugin uses the [wp_editor](http://codex.wordpress.org/Function_Reference/wp_editor) function to generate a rich text editor for page/post excerpts placed in a metabox on the edit screen, so **will only work in Wordpress 3.5 or greater**.
+The Plugin uses the [wp_editor](http://codex.wordpress.org/Function_Reference/wp_editor) function to generate a rich text editor for page/post excerpts placed in a meta box on the edit screen, so **will only work in Wordpress 3.5 or greater**.
 This plugin **does not currently work with the Gutenberg editor** - users of WordPress 5.0 and above should activate the [Classic Editor Plugin](https://wordpress.org/plugins/classic-editor/) if they wish to continue to use this plugin.

 The plugin removes the excerpt meta box and replaces it with a new one containing the TinyMCE editor using the [wp_editor](http://codex.wordpress.org/Function_Reference/wp_editor)function.
 You can set the options for the rich text editor in the plugin options page (in the Wordpress Settings menu).
 You can also use a "teeny" version of the editor with limited buttons, and configure those buttons on the plugin options page.